OpenMoonRay/openmoonray-docs/docs/moonray/materials/AxfMaterial.md

         default: [ 0, 0, 0 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">bind the 'Normal' texture here, the multiplier is ignored.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">bind the 'Normal' texture here, the multiplier is ignored.
 The state's normal is used when no texture is bound.</p>

     <h3>normal_space</h3>